Yslamguly/face-detector/README.md

+# About this project 💡
+Face detector will detect faces in the picture you give.

+# What I learned building this project 📚

+- How to call API
+- How to use Clarifai API

 # Getting started 🚀?
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.